Varicose Veins

 Post-Operative expectations

-• Compression wrap is applied to the leg to achieve stable vein closure and limit bruising.
-Once this is removed after 1-2 days, you should resume the use of support stockings.
+- Compression wrap is applied to the leg to achieve stable vein closure and limit bruising.
+This can be removed after 1-2 days, and you should resume the use of support stockings.

-• Pain medication is only needed for a day or two after surgery.
+- Pain medication is only needed for a day or two after surgery.
 Acetaminophen or ibuprofen is generally strong enough for most patients.
 A feeling of fullness, bruising, or soreness over the treated area is typical; sharp pain is uncommon.
-Cool or warm compresses can help.
+Warm compresses can help.